Israeli President Delays Pardon Decision for Netanyahu Amid Ongoing Corruption Trial

 Here's what it means for you.

-The decision to delay the pardon request could reshape the political dynamics in Israel as the next election approaches.
+The decision to delay the pardon could reshape the political landscape in Israel as it navigates ongoing legal and electoral challenges.

 What happened

-President Herzog has shelved Netanyahu's pardon request to focus on reaching a plea deal.
+President Herzog has shelved Netanyahu's pardon request while seeking a potential plea deal.

 The Context